 The festive, 5,300-square-foot Zawadi Marketplace carries authentic crafts, clothing and other distinctive merchandise from Africa.
 Woodcarvings, Zulu baskets, hand-painted dishes, batik fabrics and hand-made jewelry are offered — even clothing inspired by African tribal wear.
 African artisans demonstrate wood carving, painting, jewelry-making and more.
 Character and resort logo merchandise also is available.

 Call of the Wild — Where to Call for Reservations

 Reservations for Disney’s Animal Kingdom Lodge can be made by contacting 407/W-DISNEY (934-7639) or a travel agent.
 Rates vary depending on season and room type.
 Additional information is also available at www.disneyworld.com.

 Disney’s Animal Kingdom Villas

 Disney’s Animal Kingdom Villas are Disney Vacation Club accommodations that are part of Disney’s Animal Kingdom Lodge.
-The villas feature intricate African-inspired details and home-like amenities, and most offer sweeping views of an expanded savanna inhabited by a variety of African animals.
+The studio, one or two-bedroom vacation villas feature intricate African-inspired details and home-like amenities, and most offer sweeping views of an expanded savanna inhabited by a variety of African animals.